SerpentByte/compresstraj/README.md

 python ../../scripts/decompress_prt_lig.py -mp test/t4l_l99a_bnz_prt_model.pt -ml test/t4l_l99a_bnz_lig_model.pt -sp test/t4l_l99a_bnz_prt_scaler.pkl -sl test/t4l_l99a_bnz_lig_scaler.pkl -r test/t4l_l99a_bnz_select.pdb -cp test/t4l_l99a_bnz_prt_compressed.pkl -cl test/t4l_l99a_bnz_lig_compressed.pkl -lcom test/t4l_l99a_bnz_lig_com.npy -p t4l_l99a_bnz -sel "protein" -lig "resname BNZ" -o test
 ```

-- _for decompression, there is an option to feed the original trajectory using `-t` flag.
-If fed, the script will calculate framewise RMSDs and report the maximum and minimum RMSDs.
-This can be used to test reconstruction quality._
+### Notes
-- _the code has been written in a manner to use the least amount of memory requireed for the code to run.
-In case you get an out-of-memory (OOM) error when using
+- _For decompression, the `-t` flag allows you to provide the original trajectory.
+If supplied, the script will compute framewise RMSDs and report both the maximum and minimum values.
+This can help assess reconstruction quality._
-a GPU or too much RAM comsumption when only using the cpu, check if the model is too large for the machine by setting the batch size to 1 using the flag `-b`_.
+- _The code is designed to minimize memory usage.
+If you encounter an out-of-memory (OOM) error on GPU or excessive RAM usage on CPU, try reducing the batch size to 1 using the `-b` flag.
+This may indicate that the model is too large for your system's memory._
-- _the recommended number of epochs is at least 1000 for actual usage._
+- _The recommended number of epochs to train a model is at least 1000 for actual usage._

 ---

 ## Reference